Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 \rho = \tau_{a}/\tau_{s} = \lambda/\mu \text{ : } \rho/k \text{< 1 is needed to ensure the system is in equilibrium}
 \end{equation}

-\noindent Number of units in the system:
+\noindent number of units in the system:
 \begin{equation}
 n \text{ : n} \geq \text{0}
 \end{equation}